Delve.ai

 According to Baymard Institute, the average cart abandonment rate is close to 70%.
 This means that only three out of ten customers who add items to their carts actually complete the transaction.

-Create ecommerce personas using Live Persona by Delve AI
+Create ecommerce personas using Website Persona by Delve AI

 Ecommerce or shopper personas are buyer personas specifically designed for your ecommerce store.